dialogplay/tool-directory/integrations/odpt-bus-busstoppole/README.md

 # Integration for ODPT API
-This integration provides API for obtaining ODPT.
+This integration provides API for obtaining bus stop pole information of the specified public transportation.

 ## Get /odpt:BusstopPole
 ### Parameters